 PhD Candidate · University of Illinois Urbana-Champaign

-My research sits at the intersection of natural language processing (NLP), educational data mining, and computer science education.
-I'm broadly interested in how people learn, and how NLP and large language models can support that — from improving how novice programmers develop skills, to enabling more efficient classification with limited labeled data.
-My work has been published at venues including EMNLP, EACL, EDM, SIGCSE, and ICQE, with two best paper nominations.
-Before my PhD, I spent five years in industry working in NLP, data quality, and QA.
+My research examines how AI systems affect human learning, cognition, and behavior in educational settings.
+I build evaluation frameworks, including LLM benchmarking, human evaluation protocols, and behavioral annotation pipelines, that measure whether AI produces good outcomes for the people who use it, not just correct outputs.
+I'm particularly interested in the gap between what AI systems optimize for and what learners actually need, and in translating empirical observations into improvements to AI systems and policy.
+My work has been published at venues including EMNLP, EACL, SIGCSE, AIED, and ICQE, with two best paper nominations.
+Before my PhD, I spent five years in industry working in NLP data annotation and product analytics.
 Outside of research, I co-founded a learning center where I taught children's art — never touching a student's work, instead guiding observation and self-expression through language and demonstration.

 For a full list of publications, see my Google Scholar profile.